-In fiscal year 2021, the Museum's budget was reduced slightly due to closure related to the pandemic.
-The Museum operated with a budget of slightly more than \$725,000.
-About 51% of expenses were applied towards education, community engagement, and exhibits.
-Over 61% of revenue came from individuals and sponsors.
-Last year, revenue from individual donations increased by 11%, and we increased our earned income by over 12%.
-Learn more.
+In fiscal year 2024, the Museum operated with a budget of slightly more than \$1 million.
+About 50% of expenses were applied towards education, programming, and exhibits.
+Over 56% of revenue came from individuals and sponsors, with 24% coming from earned income.
+In the winter of 2025, the Museum launched the quiet phase of its Bright Future capital campaign to support building improvements.